JP19-03/pc2_openSouce/README.md

 - Get a profile by id.
 - Get all profiles.

 This context includes also an anti-corruption layer to communicate with the Learning Context.
-The anticorruption layer is responsible for managing the communication between the Profiles Context and the Learning Context.
+The anti-corruption layer is responsible for managing the communication between the Profiles Context and the Learning Context.
 It offers the following capabilities to other bounded contexts:
 - Create a new Profile, returning ID of the created Profile on success.
 - Get a Profile by Email, returning the associated Profile ID on success.